Sven Ouzman

 Teaching overview

-I have taught >40 undergraduate and 5 postgraduate Units/Courses in Australia, South Africa and the United States of America; with primary curriculum development in 32 of these, usually in multi-cultural contexts.
-I have been Major and Honours Co-ordinator at the Universities of Pretoria (2006-2011) and Western Australia (2015-present).
-I have initiated a major infrastructure project - the UWA Archaeology, Forensic Anthropology and Rock Art Experimental Facility nad designed and delivered UWA’s first Archaeology Summer School in 2018.
-I have won one Student (2018) and one Faculty (2017) teaching award.
+I have taught >50 undergraduate and 5 postgraduate Units/Courses in Australia (see ‘Units’), South Africa and the United States of America with primary curriculum development in 32 of these, usually in multi-cultural contexts.
+I initiated - the UWA Archaeology, Forensic Anthropology and Rock Art Experimental Facility infrastructure project.
+I designed and delivered UWA’s first Archaeology Summer School and integrated the Australian Archaeological Association’s Skills Passport into the Archaeology curriculum.
+I have won teaching awards at Discipline, School and/or University level each year from 2015-2023.

 Industrial relevance

-* Provide expert opinion on impacts of development on rock art
+* Provide expert opinion on impacts of development on cultural heritage

-* Provide expert opinion on curation of archaeological material impacted by development
+* Provide expert opinion on management of cultural heritage

 Languages